MediaGrubber/pop-power/index.md

 **HERE'S AN EXAMPLE OF THE SECOND THING**

-I hereby submit the following formula in an attempt to encapsulate basically all scholarly existential crises:
+The following formula is an attempt to encapsulate basically all scholarly existential crises:

 "As paradigm shifts in X and Y continue to force us to revamp our definitions of A and B, the debates over the appropriate meanings for R will most likely become even more heated—and, perhaps to those outside academic communities, increasingly irrelevant."